The Building Arts

 Wright began work on four Prairie Style houses at Decatur’s Millikin Place, but surrendered the commission when he went abroad in 1909.
 The projects were finished by Marion Mahony, Wright’s former chief draftsman, in a setting whose landscape designed by husband Walter Burley Griffin, another Wright protegé.
 One of the clients was manufacturer Adolph Mueller, whose house is today owned by Millikin University, which houses its presidents there.

-Every city of any size offers walking tours through local arts agency or city agency, such as the Historic West Main Street walking tour assembled by the Urbana Historic Preservation Commission.
 Small town or large, the buildings that are preserved tend to be the showiest, and that usually means the rich man’s house.
 In Danville, the Colonel Harmon Mansion was built in the early 1850s by a local attorney and friend of Lincoln, who sanctified it by his occasional visits.
 (He once ate a Thanksgiving dinner there.)
-Asahel Gridley, Bloomington's first millionaire—railroads, land, gas works—built a mansion in 1859 dubbed The Oaks as a way of showing off his money.
-The house still stands across the street from the city's public library.
+To show off his money, Asahel Gridley, Bloomington's first millionaire—railroads, land, gas works—built a mansion in 1859 dubbed The Oaks, which still stands across the street from the city's public library.
 In Decatur is the Italianate mansion of three-time governor Richard Oglesby, a big house built for a big man.

 Koeper noted that such houses are where the “assertive individualism of the post-Civil War period is best displayed.”
 Few are more assertive than the house that Decatur banker James Millikin had built for his family on Pine Street in 1876.
 Like so many of the period, the Millikin “homestead” is a vaguely Tuscan villa built in reaction to by-then staid Greek Revival style.
 Anyone who doubts that businesspeople form our aristocracy should take note of the language with which Millikin University (which now owns it) describes the house, which sits “in regal splendor “ on its lot, “one of the queens of residential architecture and decoration in Decatur.”
 These Victorian mansions once were denounced as ostentatious, even vulgar, although time has same effect on reputations of houses as the people who built them, making both more respectable.